HackZy01/eos-compilation/README.md

 to run this sript do (terminal in the same directory as script):

-sudo chmod +x compile_elementary.sh
+sudo chmod +x compile_elementary_(distro or it's base).sh

-./compile_elementary.sh
+./compile_elementary_(distro or it's base).sh

 Elementary OS 6 iso will take somewhere beetwen 2.5gb, be aware that it will take more in process of building.

-iso should be in directory where is install script located. example:
+iso should be located in directory like this:

-Elementary-OS-compile-script/os/builds/(architecture name)/elementaryos-6.0-daily.(date).iso
+/os/builds/(architecture name)/elementaryos-6.0-daily.(date).iso

-script will install docker and docker.io.
+#dependiencies
+don't worry they will be installed while running script

+Docker and Docker.io
+this is tool for compiling it

+Git
+for git cloning of course ;)

 ![Elementary OS Logo](https://github.com/HackZy01/Elementary-OS-6-compile-script/blob/main/images/elementary_logo.png)

-macOS version isn't actively worked on, I recommend using Linux version
+macOS version isn't actively worked on